Predictive-maintenance-casus-2021/Predictive-Maintenance-supervised-learning/README.md

 - Step 1.
 Clone this repository onto your machine.
 - Step 2.
 Download and install [Anaconda](https://anaconda.com).
 - Step 3.
 Open the Anaconda Powershell Prompt.
 - Step 4.
-In your terminal navigate to the folder you cloned the repository into.
+In your terminal navigate to the folder you cloned the repository into `cd "filelocation"`.
 - Step 5.
 Execute the command `conda env create -f requirements_conda.yml` and install the required packages..
 - Step 6.
 Activate your installed environment using `conda activate BD04`.
 - Step 6.
-In your terminal navigate to the `/src/web` folder.
+In your terminal navigate to the `cd src/web` folder.
 - Step 7.
 Execute the `python main.py` command while in your Anaconda environment and the src/web folder.

 #### PIP